hpyproject/hpy/docs/api.rst

   :start-after: // BEGIN: spec_Language
   :end-before: // END: spec_Language

-In the last step, when actually creatign the type from the specification, we need to define that its base class is ``str`` (aka. ``UnicodeType``):
+In the last step, when actually creating the type from the specification, we need to define that its base class is ``str`` (aka. ``UnicodeType``):

 .. literalinclude:: examples/hpytype-example/builtin_type.c